-In recent years MAVA has supported 23 projects within the countries covered by the ecosystem profile update (or regional projects including these countries), with a total value of between US\$18 million and US\$41 million32.
+In recent years MAVA has supported 23 projects within the countries covered by the ecosystem profile update (or regional projects including these countries), with a total value of between US\$18 million and US\$41 million38.
 Of these, 12 are regional projects with a strong emphasis on supporting networks and partnerships, economic valuation and integrated management of landscapes and ecosystems, five are regional marine projects, four are single-country projects (two in Lebanon, one each in Morocco and Palestine) and two focus on multiple countries in the Balkans.
-The projects include support to network organizations including the Mediterranean- Black Sea Cetacean Conservation network; Plan Bleu, Euronatur's work in the Balkans, IUCN South east Europe, IUCN Centre for Mediterranean forests, MEDFORVAL, created by AIFM (2016).
+The projects include support to network organizations including the Mediterranean-Black Sea Cetacean Conservation network; Plan Bleu, Euronatur's work in the Balkans, IUCN South east Europe, IUCN Centre for Mediterranean Cooperation, BirdLife International, and a network of high ecological value Mediterranean forests, MEDFORVAL, created by AIFM (2016).
 MAVA has also supported the CEPF Mediterranean programme with a US\$1.2 million allocation focusing on Integrated Coastal Zone Management, and additional US\$0.1 million support to the ecosystem profile update.